-Primary colors in Japanese seem easy and straightforward, but you’d be surprised by how much culture and history go behind them.
-Granted, a lot of Japanese vocabulary is borrowed from English, which makes it easy for us to memorize them — but in Japanese culture, colors take an important part if representing feelings, rituals and ceremonies.
+Primary colors in Japanese seem easy, but you’d be surprised by how much culture and history go behind them.
+Granted, a lot of Japanese vocabulary is borrowed from English, which makes it easy for us to memorize it—but in Japanese culture, colors play an important part in representing feelings, rituals, and ceremonies.

 In Japanese, the words for specific colors are used differently depending on their parts of speech.
-Having two sets – one set is the Japanese – the other being a katakana loan word version of their There are two ways: one set is the Japanese one, and the other is a katakana loan word version of their English counterparts.
+There are two sets – one set is the Japanese, and the other is a Katakana loan word version.
+There are two ways: one set is Japanese, and the other is a Katakana loan word version of their English counterparts.
 Most colors in Japanese end with 色 except for a few exceptions and words borrowed from English.

 For example, the color “blue” can be both 青い (aoi) and ブルー (buruu).

-This can be very confusing for beginners in Japanese as to what context is appropriate to use which version.
-In this article, we will explain to you how to describe objects with colors in Japanese.
+For beginners in Japanese, it can be very confusing to know which context is appropriate for which version.
+In this article, we will explain how to describe objects with colors in Japanese.

 Click here to join our 30 day challenge to learn hiragana!